smol-ai/GodMode/README.md

 - **Support for oobabooga/text-generation-webui**:

   - Initial support for [oobabooga/text-generation-webui](https://github.com/oobabooga/text-generation-webui) has been added.
-  - Users need to follow the process outlined in the text-generation-webui repository, including downloading models (e.g. [LLaMa-13B-GGML](https://huggingface.co/TheBloke/LLaMa-13B-GGML/blob/main/llama-13b.ggmlv3.q4_0.bin)).
+  - Users need to follow the process outlined in the text-generation-webui repository, including downloading models (e.g. [LLaMa-13B-GGML](https://huggingface.co/TheBloke/LLaMa-13B-GGML/blob/main/llama-13b.ggmlv3.q4_0.bin), or [GPT4-x-alpaca](https://www.youtube.com/watch?v=nVC9D9fRyNU)).
   - Run the model on `http://127.0.0.1:7860/` before running it inside of the smol GodMode browser.
   - The UI only supports one kind of prompt template.
 Contributions are welcome to make the templating customizable (see the Oobabooga.js provider).